EdgarLeos/Pokemon-HP-Predictions/README.md

 ## Selection of Data

 This project consists of the Pokemon.csv data set which includes **13 features**, with **800 samples**.
 The data set consists of columns pertaining to the
-Pokemon's statistics such as: Type, HP, Attack, Defense, etc. Some of the features that will be used as predictors are: 'HP', 'Attack', 'Defense', 'Sp.
-Atk', 'Sp.
-Def'.
+Pokemon's statistics such as: Type, HP, Attack, Defense, etc. Some of the features that will be used as predictors are: _HP_, _Attack_, _Defense_, _Sp.
+Atk_, _Sp.
+Def_.

 After getting an idea of the data that we were working with, we decided to drop **Total** and **Type 2** as those features would not be needed in order to make our predictions.
 After dropping some features, the data that was left behind contained **3 categorical features**: _Name_, _Type 1_, and _Generation and **7 numerical features**: